emersion/bups/README.md

 I personaly use these scripts to backup my files to a hard disk drive plugged into my Internet box (Livebox).

+Features:
+* Multiple directories support
+* Backup, with a nice progressbar
+* Show current backups in your favorite file manager

 # How to use

 Just run `lib/gtk.py`.